Civil defense: Post–World War II

-Today
+21st century

 Many countries maintain a national Civil Defence Corps, usually having a wide brief for assisting in large scale civil emergencies such as flood, earthquake, invasion, or civil disorder.

 After the September 11 attacks in 2001, in the United States the concept of civil defense has been revisited under the umbrella term of homeland security and all-hazards emergency management.

 In Europe, the triangle CD logo continues to be widely used.
 Created in 1939 by Charles Coiner of the N. W. Ayer Advertising Agency, it was used throughout World War II and the Cold War era.
 In the U.S., 2006 saw the retirement of the old triangle logo, to be replaced with a stylised EM (for emergency management).
 A reference to the old CD logo (without the red CD letters) can be seen above the eagle's head in the FEMA seal.
 The name and logo continue to be used by Hawaii State Civil Defense and Guam Homeland Security/Office of Civil Defense.

 The term "civil protection" is currently widely used within the European Union to refer to government-approved systems and resources tasked with protecting the non-combat population, primarily in the event of natural and technological disasters.
 For example, the EU's humanitarian aid policy director on the Ebola Crisis, Florika Fink-Hooijer, said that civil protection requires "not just more resources, but first and foremost better governance of the resources that are available including better synergies between humanitarian aid and civil protection".
 In recent years there has been emphasis on preparedness for technological disasters resulting from terrorist attack.
 Within EU countries the term "crisis-management" emphasizes the political and security dimension rather than measures to satisfy the immediate needs of the population.

 In Australia, civil defense is the responsibility of the volunteer-based State Emergency Service.
 In most former Soviet countries civil defense is the responsibility of governmental ministries, such as Russia's Ministry of Emergency Situations.